Aliases for GABRE Gene

 The product of this gene belongs to the ligand-gated ionic channel (TC 1.A.9) family.
 It encodes the gamma-aminobutyric acid (GABA) A receptor which is a multisubunit chloride channel that mediates the fastest inhibitory synaptic transmission in the central nervous system.
 This gene encodes an epsilon subunit.
 It is mapped to chromosome Xq28 in a cluster comprised of genes encoding alpha 3, beta 4 and theta subunits of the same receptor.
 Alternatively spliced transcript variants have been identified, but only one is thought to encode a protein. [provided by RefSeq, Oct 2008]

 GeneCards Summary for GABRE Gene

-GABRE (Gamma-Aminobutyric Acid (GABA) A Receptor, Epsilon) is a Protein Coding gene.
-Among its related pathways are Akt Signaling and Apoptosis Pathway.
+GABRE (Gamma-Aminobutyric Acid Type A Receptor Epsilon Subunit) is a Protein Coding gene.
+Among its related pathways are Circadian entrainment and Akt Signaling.
 GO annotations related to this gene include chloride channel activity and GABA-A receptor activity.
 An important paralog of this gene is GABRA4.

 UniProtKB/Swiss-Prot for GABRE Gene

 GABA, the major inhibitory neurotransmitter in the vertebrate brain, mediates neuronal inhibition by binding to the GABA/benzodiazepine receptor and opening an integral chloride channel.